DanielTakeshi/Paper_Notes/reinforcement_learning/Asynchronous_Methods_for_Deep_Reinforcement_Learning.md

   I'm not following why they need "thread-specific parameters" here, though.
   This isn't in the one-step Q-learning pseudocode.

-- **Actor-critic**.
+- **Actor-critic (i.e. A3C)**.
 Unfortunately I probably have the least knowledge on how this works, and this is their best algorithm!
 It seems like a policy gradient based method since the gradient is updating the parameters of the policy directly, and they're using advantage functions.
 I still don't know what **actor-critic** means.
 It looks like they're also putting in some n-step learning in the pseudocode.
 Why??
 It looks just like vanilla policy gradients?
   And I still don't know what they mean by thread-specific parameters.